Playing Rules

 4. The defense must take the ball behind the check line on any play in which they gain possession.
 Whether or not the ball has been shot or has touched the rim does not affect this rule.
 In the event that the defense obtains possession and does not take the ball behind the check line AND then attempts a shot, the shot and any related activity will be disregarded and a turnover will result.
 The “new defense” is awarded the ball behind the check line.

-VII.
+VI.
 FOULS

-1. Teams will call their own fouls.
-An individual player cannot foul out of the game, but may be ejected for any cause by the court monitor or an IM supervisor.
+2. An individual player cannot foul out of the game but may be ejected for any cause by the court monitor, game official, or an IM supervisor.

-Common fouls (non-shooting) result in loss of possession for the offending team.
+3. Common fouls (non-shooting) result in loss of possession for the offending team.

-Offensive fouls shall result in disallowing any converted basket and loss of possession.
+4. Offensive fouls shall result in disallowing any converted basket and loss of possession.

-Shooting fouls with a missed basket shall result in retained possession for the shooting team (recheck).
+5. Shooting fouls with a missed basket shall result in retained possession for the shooting team (recheck).

-Shooting fouls with a converted basket shall result in the basket counted and loss of possession (no penalty, play continues as if there was no foul with the defense taking the ball).
+6. Shooting fouls with a converted basket shall result in the basket counted and loss of possession (no penalty, play continues as if there was no foul with the defense taking the ball).

-VIII.
+VII.
 SUBSTITUTIONS

 1. Substitutions may be made after a basket, a foul or stoppage of play.

 1. The mission of Intramural Sports is to provide a recreational environment for the University community which is safe and enjoyable.
-While the game atmosphere is often competitive, ensuring participant safety, providing a fun, social atmosphere, and promoting good sporting behavior among participants, spectators, and team followers are our primary concerns.
+While the game atmosphere is often competitive, ensuring participant safety, providing a fun, social atmosphere, and promoting sporting behavior among participants, spectators, and team followers are our primary concerns.
 The game atmosphere should remain good-natured at all times.
 Participants shall maintain good sporting behavior throughout their participation in all facets of the intramural program.

 2. The Sporting Behavior Rating System is intended to be an objective scale by which teams’ attitude and behavior can be assessed throughout the intramural sports league and playoff seasons.
 Behavior before, during, and after an intramural sports contest is included in the rating.
-The team captain is responsible for educating and informing all players and spectators affiliated with his/her team about the system.
+The team captain is responsible for educating and informing all players and spectators affiliated with their team about the system.

 3. A team is responsible for the actions of the individual team members and spectators related to it.
 Additionally, FSU Intramural Sports does not recognize the use of coaches.
 Only the team captain shall speak to the officials regarding administrative matters (protests, ejections, disqualifications, etc).
 Furthermore, the team captain’s efforts in assisting officials/staff to calm difficult situations and to restrain troubled teammates are key to controlling team conduct.

-5. Each participant should choose his or her team members carefully, as all team members will suffer the consequences of any disciplinary action taken by the Intramural Sports staff against that team for violation of the intramural rules and sporting behavior guidelines.
+5. Each participant should choose their team members carefully, as all team members will suffer the consequences of any disciplinary action taken by the Intramural Sports staff against that team for violation of the intramural rules and sporting behavior guidelines.
 Protests or appeals of sporting behavior ratings will not be recognized.
 The Intramural Sports administrative staff reserves the right to review any rating given to a team.

 6. Additional information regarding team and participant sporting behavior including the rating method, factors, and scale is available in the Sporting Behavior Principle of the Seven Principles of Intramural Sports, available online at the FSU Campus Recreation web site.